Are you interested in appearing as a feature? Read on…

 Our features are run a little differently than many other folk clubs and coffee houses.
 First of all, we are entirely non-commercial.
 That is—we don’t pay our performers, and we generally don’t host professional artists who are touring the area.
 There are lots of other venues better suited for that, whose main purpose is to develop and promote professional musicians.

-If you’d like to share your music with us as a feature, or want to suggest someone to us, contact the features coordinator via our contacts page.
+If you’d like to share your music with us as a feature, or want to suggest someone to us, contact the features coordinator.
 Of course, when it’s your turn on stage, if you happen to have a CD for sale, you’re welcome to bring copies along, and promote other events where you are playing.

 If we don’t pay the performers, where does the money go?